-It should be common sense that employers, supervisors, and co-workers should not be able to use the “N-Word” while at work without some consequences being attached, but, as employment attorneys, it is the job of the members of The Spitz Law Firm to determine precisely what can be done, legally, in any given context.
+It should be common sense that employers, supervisors, and co-workers should not be able to use the “N-Word” while at work without some consequences being attached, but, as employment attorneys, it is the job of the members of Spitz, The Employee’s Law Firm to determine precisely what can be done, legally, in any given context.
 One potential cause of action that an employee may have against his or her employer is the creation and fostering of a “hostile work environment.”
 Many employees know the term, but, in order to prove a hostile work environment case, generally, an employee needs to show repeated, continuing discriminatory behavior, over a period of time, that created the hostile work environment; in other words, that it was severe in pervasive and not an isolated incident.
 Simply said, one occurrence had never previously held to be enough to create a hostile working environment.

 It this general understanding that a hostile work environment cannot be created by an isolated incident that makes the District of Columbia Court of Appeals’ recent decision in Ayissi-Etoh v.
 Fannie Mae, et al. so interesting for employment attorneys and potential plaintiffs alike.
 In Ayissi-Etoh, the Court examined a situation in which a male, African American employee was told by his direct supervisor to “get out of my office nigger.”
 The lower Court granted summary judgment to the defendant, Fannie Mae, on the issue of whether Ayissi-Etoh was subjected to a hostile work environment because the comment was only made to the plaintiff on one occasion.